Financial Assistance Policy: Culpeper, Haymarket, & Prince William

 Communication of the Financial Assistance Program

 UVACH will take reasonable efforts to ensure that information about our program and its availability is clearly communicated and made widely available to the public.
-Individuals may obtain a copy of our Financial Assistance Application and Policy at Financial Aid Policies.
+Individuals may obtain a copy of our Financial Assistance Application and Policy at Financial Assistance (where this Policy is uploaded is the address we should use).
 UVACH will also provide the website address to any individual who may ask.
 Individuals may also obtain and receive assistance in completing the Financial Assistance Application from any of our registration areas, financial counselors, or cashier’s offices.
 The financial counselors or cashier’s offices are located within the patient registration areas.
 Individuals may stop at any of our information desks located within each hospital to ask for assistance in locating the financial counselors or cashier’s offices.
-Individuals may obtain a free copy by mail of our Financial Assistance Application and Policy by calling our CPMC customer service department at 540-829-4320 or 540-829-4330 (Local).
-The PWMC and HAMC customer service department can be reached at 703-369-8020 (PWMC) or 571-284-1517 (HAMC).
+Individuals may obtain a free copy by mail of our Financial Assistance Application and Policy by calling our CPMC customer service department at 540.829.4320 or 540.829.4330 (Local).
+The PWMC and HAMC customer service department can be reached at 703.369.8020 (PWMC) or 571.284.1517 (HAMC).